SATs Prep for Parents: Building Confidence

 SATs measure a narrow slice of what your child knows, in a particular way, on particular days in May.
 They don't measure creativity, kindness, resilience, curiosity, or the qualities that will actually shape your child's life.

-That's what Kidfriendly is built for.
+That's what the Kidfriendly team built this platform for.
 Not just test performance — though that matters — but the deeper confidence that comes from genuinely understanding things and knowing you can face a challenge.

 Your child can do this.
 With steady preparation and your support, they'll walk into that hall feeling ready.